Once there is Love, there must be a roaring declaration

 The following is an excerpt from a samvaad (dialogue) session with Acharya Prashant.

-Question: Acharya Ji, in one of the videos you have mentioned that Truth is not something absolute.
-Everybody gets to experience Him in few small moments, sometimes by luck, by chance.
-One has to maintain that, its not like that once one has reached there, one will remain there forever.
+Questioner (Q): Acharya Ji, in one of your videos, you have mentioned that everybody gets to experience Him in few small moments, sometimes by luck, by chance.
+One has to maintain that.
+It is not like that once one has reached there, one will remain there forever.
 If one breaks attention and gets back to the world, one loses it.

 Acharya Prashant (AP): You have to declare that it is ‘big’.
 It sounds absurd, but that’s what.